 How to monitor air quality?

-You are now ready to accurately measure and view the concentration of CO2, which will be displayed in "ppm" value.
+You are now ready to accurately measure and view the concentration of CO2, which will be displayed in the "ppm" value.

 In order to monitor air quality properly, ensure you are familiar with what would define "poor indoor air quality levels".
-See the classification guide below, for reference.

-Carbon Dioxide Classification Guide
+Carbon Dioxide (CO2) Classification Guide

 400ppm – Normal outdoor air level.